Gamesright

 Changes and updates to the privacy policy

-We ask you to regularly inform yourself about the content of our privacy policy.
+We ask you to inform yourself regularly about the content of our privacy policy.
 We will adapt the privacy policy as soon as changes to the data processing we carry out make this necessary.
-We will inform you as soon as the changes require your cooperation (e.g. consent) or other individual notification.
+We will inform you as soon as the changes require your cooperation (e.g., consent) or other individual notification.

 Rights of the data subjects